Birds: Information on Salton Sea bird die-offs can be found through the USGS National Wildlife Health Center Web site.

 Sulfur is not regulated as a primary drinking-water contaminant, so there is no official level of sulfur that represents a threshold between healthy and unhealthy concentrations.

 Yes, it is called reclaimed wastewater, though its use is limited.
-Before you start to feel ill, no, it is not used further down the line as drinking water.
+Before you start to feel ill, understand, it is not used further down the line as drinking water.
 It is most often used for irrigation and for water parks and golf courses.

 - 1 of 4